FAQs for Military-Affiliated Students

 Our military and veterans admissions advisors can help you understand how the classes you take affect your housing benefit.
 For students interested in full-time enrollment, we recommend you pursue at least 6 credits at a time and at least 12 credits per semester for undergraduate students and at least 6 credits at a time for graduate students.
 We also recommend you take at least one hybrid course in each session.
 Hybrid classes combine online coursework with on-site meetings at our 20+ locations in Maryland, D.C., and Virginia.

 We offer hybrid courses in the first and last eight-week sessions of our academic calendar.
 We recommend you take take 6 credits in Session 1 and 6 credits in Session 2.
 During each session, at least one course should be a hybrid course.
 This will ensure four months of uninterrupted housing allowance in the spring and fall semesters.

 Yes.
 Under the Yellow Ribbon Program, UMUC maintains a voluntary agreement with the U.S. Department of Veterans Affairs.
 We contribute funds to help make up the portion of your tuition and fees that is not covered by the Post-9/11 GI Bill, an education benefit program for veteran student who were active-duty military personnel after September 10, 2001.
 The Yellow Ribbon Program enables us to contribute up to 50 percent of your unmet costs, and the Department of Veterans Affairs matches that amount.
 You are required to be 100 percent eligible for Post-9/11 benefits to receive Yellow Ribbon funding.

-The Department of Defense determines if a military servicemember can transfer his or her Post-9/11 education benefits to a spouse or dependent.
-If a spouse or dependent is approved, the spouse or family member must apply to use the transferred benefits by completing VA Form 22-1990e.
+The Department of Defense determines if a military servicemember can transfer his or her Post-9/11 education benefits to a spouse or dependent child.
+If a spouse or dependent child is approved, the spouse or dependent child must apply to use the transferred benefits by completing VA Form 22-1990e.